Pink sapphire jewelry is making waves

 Why pink sapphire is so attractive

-Selim Mouzannar , the Beirut jeweler who created a one-of-a-kind white gold cuff bracelet set with pink sapphires and tsavorites, describes pink sapphire as “ soft, silky and bright pink .”
+Selim Mouzannar , the Beirut jeweler who created a one-of-a-kind white gold cuff bracelet set with pink sapphires and tsavorites, describes pink sapphire as “ soft, silky, and bright pink .”

-“ When the pink sapphire crystal reflects light, your eyes see something special, ” he said.
+" When the pink sapphire crystal reflects the light, your eyes see something special, " he said.
 Additionally, the color of the sapphire changes depending on the angle.

 Madagascar, the new sapphire Eldorado